AeroService/Common/.github/README.md

 # Usage
 Comming soon.

-# Why EventBus?
-Coming soon

 # Advantages and Disadvantages
-The EventBus library isn't perfect, our choices make it much better for some cases, worse for some others.
+This library isn't perfect, our choices make it much better for some cases, worse for some others.

 ## Advantages
 * Coming soon